cordixx42/movie_py/README.md

 Compare that data against every movie in the TMDB enhanced Netflix table leading to a list of results.

 - Webapp logic: (Django)
 Once the webapp is launched.
-Navigate to the websight Select a language which is desired.
+Navigate to the website on <code>localhost:8000</code>
+Select a target language you want to watch a movie in.
 Search for a movie which you like.
+Click on the movie name.
-The search results will show the most similar movies to what you typed in.
+This will redirect you to another page which shows the most similar movies in the target language you selected.
-Select the search which matches what you intended from the table of movies That will bring you into a list of movies w